Enjoy creamy, thick, nutrient-rich yogurt at home with this simple recipe to make homemade yogurt — no special tools or skills required!

 When making pasteurized yogurt at home, pasteurized cows milk works best to create a thick, tangy yogurt.
 Milk with any fat content will work, although I prefer to use whole milk to create yogurt in our home.
 This is primarily due to the health benefits and the ability for whole milk to make a thicker yogurt than when using a reduced-fat milk.
 100% lactose-free milk and ultra-pasteurized milk are not suitable for culturing since both types have a insufficient amount of food to keep the bacteria happy.

-The yogurt recipes below are not intended for non-dairy yogurt.
+The yogurt recipe below is not intended for non-dairy yogurt.
 Check out these non-dairy yogurt recipes if you’d prefer to use coconut milk or nut milk.

 Yogurt Making Supplies